anujkapri69/shoes/README.md

 # sneaker-shop
- Django/Python Ecommerce Demo for a Sneaker Shop
+ Django/Python Ecommerce Demo for a Sneaker Shop.